Anuradha2k21/ead-2-cw2/README.md

 ![image](https://github.com/Anuradha2k21/ead-2-cw2/assets/61109105/65376cba-b655-44b0-a85c-fd2ac5d4c0d6)

+* Java Spring boot is used for backend and react js is used for fronend. (frontend is very simple)
-* All services which has 0 as the port number would assign a avilable random port number at runtime
+* All services which has 0 as the port number would assign a avilable random port number at runtime.
-* used REST APIs to communicate between microservices
+* used REST APIs to communicate between microservices.
-* round robin algorithm is used for load balancing
+* round robin algorithm is used for load balancing.
-* Followed Microservices architecture pattern
+* Followed Microservices architecture pattern.
 * Followed three-layer architecture pattern for followiing microservices
      - UI-service
      - product service